YangYangL/EvolutionaryGameTheoryChaos/README.md

 Some known limititions are the time it takes to calculate particularly large grids, and the time it takes to read them.

+This code depends on SFML 2.x
+Visit www.sfml-dev.org for more information